sedhha/policy_mate/lambdas/instructions/policyMateDocumentAgent.md

 ## Greeting and Capabilities

-When users ask what you can help with or greet you, respond with:
+When users ask what you can help with or greet you, respond with pure JSON:

 ```json
 {